Brownian particles driven by spatially periodic noise: Tilted potential

 For a tilted potential, we now explore the effect of a non-zero phase $\phi \neq 0$ on the long-time behavior of the particle for different values of $\nu$ by using computer simulation.\\ As shown in \cite{reimann_giant_2001}, the long-time drift velocity and diffusion coefficients ($v_L$ and $D_L$ respectively) can be analytically calculated for the case $\nu=0$, where we set $V(x)$ as potential.\\ Here the question is how the mismatch of the periodic noise and external forcing affects the long-time behavior of the particle.
 Intuitively one would expect that overcoming an energetic barrier is best if the maximum of the noise occurs where the external force is opposing most.
 Then the noise would help to bring the particle over the energetic barrier.
 The position where the force is opposing most is clearly given for $x=L/2+nL$, where $n$ is an integer.
 Then it is expected that mobility gets a maximum if the phase shift is $\phi=\pi$.
 This is indeed what we confirm by simulation.
 We chose $k_BT_0=0.01 F_0L$ and $\epsilon=1.3$.
 The potential barrier $\Delta E$ is given by

 yielding $\Delta E\simeq 0.04 F_0L > 0.01 F_0L$ for $\epsilon=1.3$.

 Given these parameters, we simulated the system for different values of $\phi$ and $\nu$ and results are summarized in Fig. \ref{Figure9}.
-We have compared the simulation data with a mapping on the analytical results for $v_L^{(0)}$ and $D_L^{(0)}$ \cite{reimann_giant_2001} which were obtained for a spatially constant temperature.
+Since to the best of our knowledge there is no easy generalization of the results in \cite{reimann_giant_2001} for a space-dependent temperature, we have compared the simulation data with a mapping on the analytical results for $v_L^{(0)}$ and $D_L^{(0)}$ \cite{reimann_giant_2001} which were obtained for a spatially constant temperature.
 Since the crucial position to hop over the barrier is at $x=L/2+nL$ where the opposing force is maximal, this represents the kinetic bottleneck for the dynamical process.
 Therefore it is tempting to compare our simulation results with the analytical ones where this local noise strength $T(x=L/2)$ is inserted as a homogeneous temperature.
+We remark that this temperature $T(x=L/2)$ depends both on the oscillation strength $\nu$ and the phase shift $\phi$ of $T$ with respect to the potential.
 This mapping theory should work best if the particle spends most of its time close to the point $x=L/2$.
 In fact, Fig. \ref{Figure9} reveals that this simple mapping theory describes the simulation data well even for large $\nu$.
 As a function of the phase mismatch $\phi$, both $D_L$ and $v_L$ are enhanced when $\phi$ is between about $\frac{3}{5}\pi$ and $\frac{7}{5}\pi$.
 Clearly around the value $\phi=\pi$ we find the maximal enhancement of both $v_L$ and $D_L$.
 In the complementary case, the noise strength $T(x)$ has its minimum closer to the crucial region where the opposing force is maximal, and as a result the drift velocity and diffusion are severely reduced.
 For $\nu=1$ they are even brought exactly to zero when $|\phi|<\textrm{arcsec}(\epsilon)$, since the particle is stuck and there is no systematic external force to drift over the positions of vanishing noise.